selforganising/book/about/tutor.md

 ## Responsibilities

 * Make a daily contribution to the Founders & Coders Style Guide;
-* Present it at the lunchtime seminar;
+* Present it at the afternoon seminar;
-* Blog about it on your group's blog;
+* Produce one extended tutorial for your  blog;
 * Enforce style guidelines within your group.

 ## Inspiration